Nick Senzel Player Props: Reds vs. Nationals

-On Saturday, Nick Senzel (hitting .154 in his past 10 games) and the Cincinnati Reds face the Washington Nationals, whose starting pitcher will be Joan Adon.
-First pitch is at 4:10 PM ET.
+On Sunday, Nick Senzel (.233 on-base percentage in past 10 games, 68 points below season-long percentage) and the Cincinnati Reds play the Washington Nationals, whose starting pitcher will be Jake Irvin.
+First pitch is at 1:40 PM ET.

-He notched a home run while going 1-for-5 in his previous game against the Nationals.
+He had a hitless showing in his most recent game (0-for-3) against the Nationals.

 Nick Senzel Game Info & Props vs. the Nationals